Building with the released vintage toys could be done with LeoCAD.

 (Select menubar: View – Preferences… )

-4. Click the ZIP-icon & select the downloaded library.
+4. Click the ZIP-icon & select the extracted ZIP file.

 5. Press ‘Ok’ and re-start LeoCAD.